merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/08_Warehousees.md

 #### Contact

 This tab contains the following fields: Notify, Name, Email.
-The system will use these data to inform you about new orders.
+The system will use this data to inform you about new orders.
 Enter your name and email and place a tick in the box Notify.
 Now you will always get an email notification every time a new order is placed.
 (Regarding the specific warehouse).

 #### Origin